d3kong/Panda-Restaurant-Group-Project/README.md

-# Panda Restaurant Group Internship Project
+# Sunrider International Intern Project
 Project that predicts churns amongst all of Sunrider's customers using machine learning

 This project contains